 - S. coptonogonus.
 A remarkable specimen with straight ribs and stiff, short spines.
 The white flowers emerge from the center of the crown and feature lavender stripes on the midstripe.

+If you can grow cacti and succulents successfully, you can likely grow Stencactus without too much trouble.
 Their water and light requirements are fairly typical for many cacti species, including a cooling period in the winter to promote better blooming.
 Watering should be done carefully, allowing the plant to almost dry out between waterings.
 It's imperative that the cactus is not exposed to prolonged dampness and sitting water.
 Never let your cactus sit in a dish of water.
 For the best viewing, instead of propagating your offsets, let the plant for a large cluster.
 Lastly, make sure to fertilize during the growing season for the best results.